IgorDespot/Waste4Think-NGSI-Connector-API/README.md

 # WASTE4THINK NGSI CONNECTOR
-Module for reading csv file from pilot site users and sending it to Orion context broker.
+API for reading csv file from pilot site users and sending it to Orion context broker.

 # Installation
 1. Download the repository.